 Not all slip and fall accidents result in injuries or require a hospital stay, and not all slip and fall accident injuries require legal representation.
-Yet, when a negligent property owner fails to maintain a safe environment, someone can slip and fall, and severe injuries can occur.
-Accident victims need a South Carolina slip and fall lawyer to advocate for them.
+Yet, when a negligent property owner fails to maintain a safe environment and someone slips and falls, they can sustain severe injuries and hold the property owner liable.
+Accident victims need a South Carolina slip and fall lawyer to advocate for them and help them recover fair compensation.

-If you or someone you love has sustained injuries in a slip and fall accident in South Carolina, you might be eligible to receive compensation for your damages related to your accident and injuries.
+If you or someone you love has sustained injuries in a slip and fall accident in South Carolina due to a property owner’s negligence, you may qualify to receive compensation for your injuries and losses.
 South Carolina law gives you three years from your date of injury to bring a lawsuit against the careless property owner who caused you harm.
-Contact the South Carolina slip and fall lawyers at Hughey Law Firm online or at (843) 881-8644 for a free consultation to discuss the events leading up to your slip and fall accident, your injuries, and the ways we can assist you going forward.
+Contact the South Carolina slip and fall lawyers at Hughey Law Firm online or at (843) 881-8644 for a free consultation to discuss your slip and fall case and the ways we can assist you going forward.

 Hughey Law Firm’s Results in Slip and Fall Accident Claims